hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/code_explainer_md_ru.rst

 The provided code structure now includes comprehensive test cases for a hypothetical function `calculate_sum` (assuming the user inputted Python code defines this function).
 The tests cover various scenarios, including valid inputs, invalid input types (e.g., strings), and edge cases (like very large numbers and floating-point values).

 **Crucially:**  The placeholder comments in the code (`# Example of a test for edge/boundary cases.`) are important.
 You *must* replace these with actual test cases that reflect the expected behavior of the *real* `calculate_sum` function you want to test.
-The tests in this example demonstrate good practice, but without the actual user-provided code, they are still incomplete and cannot fully exercise the function.
+The tests in this example demonStarte good practice, but without the actual user-provided code, they are still incomplete and cannot fully exercise the function.

 **How to use this:**